fplourde/Taskwarrior-habitica-hooks/README.md

+The project is built with the API version 2 and is no more compatible with the current version of Habitica.
+I will update the project later this year.

+Sorry for the incovenient.

 # Taskwarrior Habitica Hook
 Add todo task on Habiti.com when task add is fired and complete it on task done